 Hatbox has been very fortunate to be embraced by many people in the NH creative community.
 We have been getting requests on how to submit to be a part of our next season since we announced the current one.
 We have scheduled our next PITCH NIGHT for March 5th, 2018 @ 7pm.
-We will be selecting programming for both the summer of 2017 and the 2017-2018 season (through August 2018).
+We will be selecting programming for the 2018-2019 season (through August 2019).
 Be sure to put it in your calendars now.

 Here’s the lowdown on Pitch Night:

 Each year we hold an annual Pitch Night for producers interested in being part of our upcoming season.
 For one night only, groups are given two minutes to pitch their project for the upcoming season of Hatbox Theatre (season runs September through August).
 Hatbox is all about live performance, so we ask that pitches be focused on that aspect, but any discipline is welcome to pitch: music, theatre, cabaret, dance, magic, variety, burlesque, comedy, improv, poetry/spoken word, game shows, whatever!

 Producers are asked to fill out a detailed form and supply three bound submission packets including the form and four scripts (one of which will not be returned).
 It is also recommended to provide information on the production team; sample audio/video recordings of a musical group; promotional material for the organization, etc. Anything that will help the review team understand your vision.
 The planning committee will take about a month to comb through the submissions and select the ones that best fit the needs of the season.
 All groups selected for the season must: sign an agreement related to their production; commit to participating in the Launch Night where they will provide a five-minute “taste” (performance excerpt, readings, an expanded “pitch”, etc. ) of their production for members of Hatbox Theatre and the public; take part in a producer orientation meeting; and participate in Hatbox auditions.